SirGnip/ClipDashboard/notes.md

     - able to x split, x join, x prepend, x append, x replace, x sort, x filter, columns, graph, x clipboard stack, etc.
     - variable substitution?
     - x push and retrieve from other buffers
-    - able to treat buffers and deque (push/pop from front and back) and random access (read from anywehre)
+    - able to treat buffers and deque (push/pop from front and back) and random access (read from anywhere)
     - x clipboard stack/cache/manipulator
     - x manage a clipboard stack
     - x allow modifications (regex, substitution, replacement, stripping, append/prepend, numbering) to clipboard in memory and clipboard buffers
-    - different ways of getting text in (take a multi-line selection and put each line into a separate bucket? separate by a comma?)
+    - different ways of getting text in (x take a multi-line selection and put each line into a separate bucket? separate by a comma?)
         - drag and drop replaces
-        - drag and drop appends (maybe with optional delimiter)
+        - x drag and drop appends (maybe with optional delimiter)
     - different ways of getting text out (clipboard, save to file, POST to URL?)
         - post clipboard to url
         - use variable substitution to open a url (ex: http://www.stuff.com/doit/%{1}